adityapratapsingh1008/RTOS/04_PWM_LED_BrightnessControl/README.md

-# ⚡ EXPERIMENT 4 — PWM LED Brightness Control
+# ⚡ PWM LED Brightness Control

 > **Control light with math.** A square wave with a variable duty cycle becomes analog brightness.